Yaya Touré: Later career

 Toure re-signed for Super League Greece club Olympiacos on 2 September 2018.
 His contract with Olympiacos was terminated in December 2018 by mutual agreement.

 On 3 July 2019, Touré joined China League One club Qingdao Huanghai.
 He left the club on 1 January 2020.
+He started to work with his advisor, in Asia, Richard Harcus to help with his transition into coaching, with a lot of speculation as it whether he would continue playing in Asia for another season.

 International career

-Touré has been a regular member of the Ivory Coast national team since his debut in 2004.
-In 2014, he was named captain of the team after the retirement of Didier Drogba.
-In November 2014, he won his 100th international cap in a 0–0 draw with Cameroon.
+Touré was a regular member of the Ivory Coast national team from his debut in 2004 to the end of his international career after 2015.
+In 2014, he was named captain of the team following the retirement of Didier Drogba.
+Touré won his 100th international cap in his side's 0–0 draw with Cameroon on 19 November 2014.

-In 2006, Touré appeared in all three of Ivory Coast's matches at the 2006 FIFA World Cup.
-In the 2010 tournament, he again appeared in all of the Ivory Coast's matches, scoring the opening goal in a 3–0 win over North Korea.
-Touré made his third World Cup appearance during the 2014 competition, and captained the team in their opening match, a 2–1 defeat of Japan.
+Touré appeared in all three of Ivory Coast's matches at the 2006 FIFA World Cup.
+In the 2010 tournament, he again played in all three of his nation's games, scoring the opening goal in a 3–0 win over North Korea.
+Touré made his third and final World Cup tournament appearance during the 2014 competition, and captained the team in their opening match, a 2–1 defeat of Japan.

-Touré represented the Ivory Coast at six Africa Cup of Nations tournaments, in 2006, 2008, 2010, 2012, 2013 and 2015; ending as runners-up in the 2006 and 2012 editions, and winners in 2015.
+Touré represented the Ivory Coast at six Africa Cup of Nations tournaments, in 2006, 2008, 2010, 2012, 2013 and 2015; his side ended as runners-up in the 2006 and 2012 editions, and won the tournament in 2015.
 Touré was named in the CAF's team of the tournament in 2008, 2012 and 2015.
 On 4 February 2015, Touré scored the opening goal in the Ivory Coast's 3–1 semi-final victory over DR Congo to qualify the team for their third Africa Cup of Nations final in nine years.
-On 8 February, Touré captained the Ivory Coast to its first AFCON win since 1992 with a penalty shoot-out win over Ghana in the final at the Estadio de Bata in Equatorial Guinea.
+On 8 February, in the final held at the Estadio de Bata in Equatorial Guinea, Touré captained the Ivory Coast as they won a first AFCON title since 1992, defeating Ghana in a penalty shoot-out.

 On 20 September 2016, Touré announced his retirement from international football.
-He returned to the national team set-up in March 2018.
+He returned to the national team set-up in March 2018, but would play no further games for the nation before his eventual retirement from professional football.